SreeragKolath/Explainer_Dashboard/README.md

 ## More Information:

-more information regarding explainerdashboard (
+Learn more about explainer dashboard [here](https://github.com/oegedijk/explainerdashboard).